tiawl/X11.zig/README.md

 This is a fork of [hexops/x11-headers](https://github.com/hexops/x11-headers) which itself gather various X11 headers @glfw needs.

-## Why this fork ?
+## Why this forkception ?

 The intention under this fork is the same as hexops had when they opened their repository: gather X11 headers and package them to compile @glfw with @ziglang.
 However this repository has subtle differences for maintainability tasks:
 * No shell scripting,
 * A cron runs every day to check X11 repositories.
 Then it updates this repository if a new release is available on one of them.

-You can find the repositories' versions used here:
+Here the repositories' version used by this fork:
 * [xorg/lib/libx11](https://github.com/tiawl/X11.zig/blob/trunk/.versions/X11)
 * [xorg/lib/libxcb](https://github.com/tiawl/X11.zig/blob/trunk/.versions/xcb)
 * [xorg/proto/xcbproto](https://github.com/tiawl/X11.zig/blob/trunk/.versions/xcbproto)